 Industrial Heat Exchangers

-Heavy Duty Heat Exchangers for tough environments and industrial processes – Finned Tube and Heat Recovery Specialists
+Heavy Duty Heat Exchangers for tough environments – Extended Surface Heat Exchanger and Heat Recovery Specialists

-Turnbull & Scott designs, manufactures and installs high-end, heavy duty, exceptionally robust, heat exchanger systems for a wide variety of industrial applications within nuclear, food processing, oil and gas, petrochemical, paper and packaging, and pharmaceutical.
+Turnbull & Scott designs and manufactures high-end, heavy duty, robust, heat exchanger systems for a wide variety of industrial applications within traditional power generation, low-carbon CHP, nuclear, food processing, oil and gas, petrochemical, paper and packaging, and pharmaceutical industries.
+These include:

 What is a heat exchanger?

 A heat exchanger is a device which transfers (or exchanges) heat from one fluid to another.

 When considering what you want from your heat exchanger, it is important to think about the reasons why you want a heat exchanger, as well as how and where you will use it.

 - You want to take a cold fluid and make it hot